What is resin flooring?

 Epoxy

-Epoxy resin has chemical resistance as well as being a durable flooring system.
-This is why it is very popular in factories and warehouses.
+Chemical resistance: Epoxy resin boasts chemical resistance and is a durable flooring system, which is why it is very popular in factories and warehouses.

-Another advantage of resin flooring is that it can be installed in a wide range of colours.
-This means you can have a professional finish it fits in with your environment.
+Variety of colours: Another advantage of resin flooring is that it can be installed in a wide range of colors.
+This means you can achieve a professional finish that fits harmoniously with your environment.
 We can provide you with chevroning for your epoxy resin floors as well.
-Furthermore, if you were to have a flake finish floor installed you could make your own blend of colours to suit you.
-In addition, you can add a silver glitter or rainbow effect glitter to that blend.
+Furthermore, if you opt for a flake finish floor, you can create your own blend of colors to suit your preferences.
+Additionally, you can add silver glitter or rainbow effect glitter to that blend.

-Floors with added slip resistance are a requirement in many commercial and industrial environments.
-This is why resin floor paints and resin coating products are so popular.
-Aggregate can be added to an epoxy resin, polyurethane and polyaspartic systems for added grip.
-This creates a safer floor to work on.
-Examples of these environments are food and drink factories, breweries/microbreweries, industrial factories, manufacturing plants and within the automotive industry such as garages, showrooms and workshops.
+Slip Resistance in Floors: Floors with added slip resistance are a requirement in many commercial and industrial environments, which is why resin floor paints and resin coating products are so popular.
+Aggregate can be added to epoxy resin, polyurethane, and polyaspartic systems for enhanced grip, creating a safer floor to work on.
+Examples of such environments include food and drink factories, breweries/microbreweries, industrial factories, manufacturing plants, and within the automotive industry, such as garages, showrooms, and workshops.

-Another benefit of epoxy resin floors is that you can easily repair damages.
-You can localise a repair so that you don’t have to replace your entire floor surface.
-This can be of real benefit when a floor is needing repair to a large floor space.
-It can be really cost-effective to only replace an area of the floor rather than the entire floor.
+Repair of damages: Another benefit of epoxy resin floors is that you can repair damages.
+You can localize a repair so that you don’t have to replace your entire floor surface, which can be particularly beneficial when repairs are needed for a large floor area.
+It is often cost-effective to replace just a section of the floor rather than the whole surface.

-Finally, epoxy systems have a low odour, are a vapour-permeable option and have excellent dustproofing properties.
-This is suitable for food and drink factories, laboratories and departments within the health sector.
+Hygienic flooring solutions: Finally, epoxy systems feature a low odour, are a vapor-permeable option, and offer excellent dustproofing properties.
+This makes them suitable for food and drink factories, laboratories, and departments within the health sector.

 Polyaspartic